SystemsApproach/ops/provision.rst

 install and configure Kubernetes on each physical cluster.
-This includes specifying which version of Kubernetes to run, selecting the right combination of Container Network Interface (CNI) plugins (virtual network adaptors), and connecting Kubernetes to the local network (and any VPNs it might need).
+This includes specifying which version of Kubernetes to run, selecting the right combination of Container Network Interface (CNI) plugins (virtual network adapters), and connecting Kubernetes to the local network (and any VPNs it might need).
 This layer also needs to provide a means to set up accounts (and associated credentials) for accessing and using each Kubernetes cluster, and a way to manage